Hitting Rock Bottom: the Darker Side of the English Countryside

 With the constant waiting for fall-pain to recede and speed decelerating to a crawl it took thrice as long as planned to rejoin the trail, before the awful realisation that in the absence of visibility and orientation we’d joined the wrong path going the wrong way and now terminating at a dead end.
 At that moment everything went black, leaving us stuck halfway up the mountain: no light source or anyone around, and no mobile reception to ring for rescue.
 We were in serious trouble.

 Panic kicked in.
-After screaming and swearing at each other we concluded we couldn’t sit and wait in those temperatures for the 14 hours until sunrise, our only option being to inch our way down using only powers of touch to feel ahead.
+After screaming at each other for a few minutes we concluded we couldn’t sit and wait in those temperatures for the 14 hours until sunrise, our only option being to inch our way down using only powers of touch to feel ahead.
 It wasn’t just hazy or gloomy but pitch black, and it’s difficult enough climbing down in daylight, so risk of falls and injury threatened every step, slowing us to sub-crawl.